 Preheat the oven at 400 degrees and place whole bell peppers onto the baking sheet on the tray and put them in the oven.
 Roasting whole bell peppers will make them sweat, tender and smoky.

-After 20 minutes, use the kitchen tongs to turn the peppers to the other side and put them back in the oven for 20 more minutes.
+After 20 minutes, use your well-liked kitchen tongs to turn the peppers to the other side and put them back in the oven for 20 more minutes.
 You will know that your peppers are done if the skin is soft and chart and the peppers are slightly shrunken.

 Remove them from the oven, let them cool a bit, peel the skin, remove the seeds and cut the peppers to even parts, similar to the size of the onions and other vegetables.